tandrewnichols/cache-walk/README.md

 # cache-walk

-Walk a require tree in the cache
+Walk a require tree for a cached module.

 ## Installation